 Parents should be aware that mentors are not educational experts nor are they qualified to identify special needs.
 They are teachers who, with some training, are helping in the development of the character of the student.
 If a parent requires advice on particular special needs or on career guidance, they should use other resources within the school.

 Part of a mentor’s role is to highlight strengths and weaknesses in behaviour and personality, as witnessed in school or on school-related activities, with positive practical advice to the student and to his parents on how to address these.
 Specifically a mentor is a person who is well placed to draw the various threads together, so as to help paint a true picture of the student within the school and in the out-of-school environment, insofar as it relates to his developmental needs.
-A mentor is not a replacement for a subject teacher or a form-master: parents should see the subject teacher if they wish to get background academic information, or should see the form-master if discipline issues need to be discussed.
+A mentor is not a replacement for a subject teacher or a Year Head: parents should see the subject teacher if they wish to get background academic information, or should see the Year Head if discipline issues need to be discussed.